3 min read

 What does it take to be one of the best Personal Assistants?
 How do you get there, and what happens along the way?
 Lily Shippen interviews some of the top PAs, EAs and VAs across the world in this brand new series.

-When an employee hands in their notice, has to take time off for a holiday, maternity leave, illness or simply retires, it can be a stressful and challenging time for a business or individual.
+When an employee hands in their notice, has to take time off for a holiday, maternity leave, illness, or retires, it can be a stressful and challenging time for a business or individual.
 Finding suitable temporary or permanent staff can be a daunting and time-consuming task and, unfortunately, due to some hiring managers or companies being ‘burnt’ by turning to recruiters in the past, there can be a reluctance to use recruitment agencies full stop.

-However, partnering with the right recruitment agency, that truly understands your company, needs and culture, will save you valuable time, effort and money, whilst ensuring that you find the candidate to suit your requirements.
+However, partnering with the right recruitment agency that truly understands your company, needs and culture will save you valuable time, effort and money whilst ensuring that you find the candidate to suit your requirements.

 As a team, Lily Shippen has partnered with a range of clients, spanning many different industries, across the UK and internationally, who will always turn to us should they have any secretarial recruitment needs - be it for the odd day or week's holiday cover, or to recruit permanent members of staff to join their team.

-Specialist agencies are also more likely to have a wide database of suitable, high-calibre candidates already at their fingertips and typically secure higher quality CVs than those you may receive through direct job applications or general agencies.
+Specialist secretarial recruitment agencies are also more likely to have a wide database of suitable, high-calibre candidates already at their fingertips and typically secure higher quality CVs than those you may receive through direct job applications or general agencies.
 This is due to the fact that specialist agencies have a thorough vetting system in place to properly screen their candidates and take the time to learn about their skills and their previous and current roles, as well as their motivations for seeking a new role and expectations from a new position and company.
-Working with a specialist PA agency will take the leg work out of your recruitment search and considerably speed up the hiring process.
+Working with a specialist Personal Assistant recruitment agency will take the leg work out of your recruitment search and considerably speed up the hiring process.

-Another key aspect to research when looking to partner with a PA recruitment agency is whether their company values are listed on their website.
+Another key aspect to research when looking to partner with a secretarial or PA recruitment agency is whether their company values are listed on their website.
 This can really help you to understand the agency’s mission statement, their commitment, their ethics, how they operate and what their key objectives are when working with candidates and clients alike.
 If a company does display its values on its website, read through them and see how they align with your own personal and company values.

-Finally, why not ask the agency to pitch their services to you either by inviting them into the office or scheduling a virtual meeting?
+Finally, why not ask the secretarial recruitment agency to pitch their services to you either by inviting them into the office or scheduling a virtual meeting?
 This will allow the agency to showcase what value they can bring, as well as providing more information about what they can offer you in terms of knowledge, the calibre of candidates available, the current market, or any extra measures that could be of interest.
-A strong performance shows that they have done their homework and that they are committed to providing you with the most suitable and talented PA candidates for the job at hand!
+A strong performance shows that they have done their homework and that they are committed to providing you with the most suitable and talented Personal Assistant candidates for the job at hand!

 Thoroughly vetting and getting to know every candidate that we represent helps us to tailor our recruitment service and set everyone up to succeed, ensuring that you secure the best talent for your business.